udexon/PhosCloudless/YAHUDI_PSN_FSR2.md

 - :: Old guards
 - :: Ageism

-:: New class struggle
+#### A New Class Struggle

-As we enter a new decade in 2020, a new class struggle has emerged: Users are not free to modify the features and code of social media apps or other software.
+As we enter a new decade in 2020, a new class struggle has emerged:
+- Users are not free to modify the features and code of social media apps or other software.

 Readers may ask,